 The choice of a particular accounting method for tax reporting purposes.
 Generally, the partnership decides how to compute taxable income from its operations.
 For example, it chooses the accounting method and depreciation methods it will use.

-However, certain elections are made separately on your California return and not by the partnership.
-These elections are made under the following IRC Sections, to which the R&TC conforms:

-- IRC Section 108(b)(5) (income from discharge of indebtedness) - IRC Section 617 (deduction and recapture of certain mining exploration expenditures, paid or incurred)
+However, certain elections are made separately on your California tax return and not by the partnership.
+This election is made under IRC Section 617 (deduction and recapture of certain mining exploration expenditures, paid or incurred).

 Additional Definitions